-Wetlands dominated by woody species with hydric mucky soils.
+Closed Canopy Wetlands are dominated by woody species with hydric, mucky soils.

-Closed canopy of bay trees including sweetbay magnolia (Magnolia virginiana) and redbay (Persea borbonia).
-Associated with bodies of inland water and flatwoods.
-Water source precipitation and seepage with generally saturated soils.
+A Baygall is a closed canopy of bay trees including sweetbay magnolia (Magnolia virginiana) and redbay (Persea borbonia), associated with bodies of inland water and flatwoods.
+Baygall soils generally remain saturated from precipitation and/or seepage.

-Closed "dome-shaped" canopy of cypress trees including bald cypress (Taxodium distichum) and/or pond cypress (Taxodium ascendens).
-Isolated swamps within flatwoods, uplant pine or wet prairies.
-Examples are widespread and are easily seen as dome shaped groups of trees in the agricultural fields in the northern parts of our counties.
-Water source precipitation with seasonal standing water.
+Dome swamps are closed, "dome-shaped" canopies of cypress trees including bald cypress (Taxodium distichum) and/or pond cypress (Taxodium ascendens).
+They are isolated swamps within flatwoods, upland pines, or wet prairies.
+Examples are widespread and are easily seen as dome shaped groups of trees in agricultural fields in the northern parts of our counties.
+Seasonal standing water from precipitation is standard.

-Distinguished by a canopy of spruce pine (Pinus glabra), loblolly (Pinus taeda), water oak (Quercus nigra), and sweetgum (Liquidambar styraciflua).
-May be associated with with rivers or smaller bodies of water and isolated inland.
+Bottomland forests are distinguished by a canopy of spruce pine (Pinus glabra), loblolly (Pinus taeda), water oak (Quercus nigra), and sweetgum (Liquidambar styraciflua).
+They may be associated with rivers or smaller bodies of water and are isolated inland.